Colon polyps

 • What treatments are available?

-• What are the chances these polyps are malignant?
+• What are the chances these polyps are cancerous?

 • Is it possible that I have a genetic condition leading to colon polyps?